DanWahlin/CodeWithDanDockerServices/README.md

       `sudo kubectl port-forward [name-of-nginx-pod] 80:80`

       Note that sudo is needed to enable port 80 in this case.
 You can choose a different port as well such as 8080:80.
+If on Windows run the command window as administrator.

 1. Open the browser and go to http://localhost